mariadb-corporation/MaxScale/Documentation/filters/Top-N-Filter.md

 ### User

 The optional user parameter defines a user name that is used to match against the user from which the client connection to MaxScale originates.
-Only sessions that are connected using this username will result in results being gebnerated.
+Only sessions that are connected using this username will result in results being generated.

 user=john